naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the computer keep its drinks on the floor?
-Because it didn't have enough bytes.
+How does a penguin build its house?
+Igloos it together.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)